 Virtual Private Network (VPN)

-If you are logging in to the library web site using a Tulane Virtual Private Network, you will still need to log in to the proxy server, using the "Off-Campus Login" button in the upper right of library web pages, to access library resources.
+If you are logging in to the library web site using a Tulane Virtual Private Network, you will need to log off the VPN to use library resources.

 Logging in to the proxy server

 Proxying your research session is done at point of need: when you get to a resource that the library subscribes to, you will be prompted to login.
 Once you’ve logged in, a cookie will be saved by your browser, so you shouldn’t have to log in again during your session.
 If you try to access a library subscription and get an error message or otherwise aren’t able to, please report the problem to the Research Help Desk: (504) 865-5606, firstname.lastname@example.org, or by chat.

 Once you have logged on to the proxy server, you should not need to login again to use other resources.
 However, if you do encounter problems accessing additional resources, try re-logging on to the proxy server.
 There are several reasons you may have to log in again.
 A few of them are:

 You may have timed out of the proxy server.

 You may have timed out of the database you were using.

 You may have unintentionally logged out of the proxy server by closing the database/window you were originally logged in on.
 If this happens frequently, please report the problem.